organisciak/dissertation/document/4_apriori_objective.md

 Finally, tagging has been used in practice for cultural heritage uses, and preferred types of tags have been discussed, even when actual practice does not yield those ideals.
 <!- TODO LIS literature on tagging ->

+In their report on The Commons [^TODO make sure I use the proper name throughout the document, not "Flickr Commons], @springer_for_2008 analyzed a sample of tags and derived a number of non-exclusive categories for image tags:

+- tags derived from the description;
+- new descriptive keywords, including tags for place, format, photographic technique, time period, or creator name;
+new subject words, such as items seen in the image, associations/symbolism,  commentary (e.g. 'Sunday best'), transcription of words in the image, topical tags and humour;
+- emotional/aesthetic responses (e.g. 'ugly');
+- personal knowledge or research;
+- machine tags;
+- variant forms;
+- foreign language tags; and
+- miscellaneous tags [@springer_for_2008]

+Of these, description-derived and image subject tags were the most common.

+The relative usefulness of the

 <!--##### Tagging - Training Interface-->